securityguy/jsonparser/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/securityguy/jsonparser)](https://goreportcard.com/report/github.com/securityguy/jsonparser) ![License](https://img.shields.io/dub/l/vibe-d.svg)
 # Alternative JSON parser for Go

-**This library is a fork of [buger/jsonparser](https://github.com/buger/jsonparser), maintained at github.com/securityguy/jsonparser.**
+**This repo is a fork of [buger/jsonparser](https://github.com/buger/jsonparser).
+As of March 18, 2026 the last commit to the source repo was on April 18, 2022**

 ### Changes from upstream